ovats/scala-specific-design-patterns/README.md

 There are three important components to the type class pattern:

-- the type class itself,
+- the Type Class itself,
 - instances for particular types,
 - and the interface methods that we expose to users.

-The Type Class is an interface or API that represents some funcঞonality we want to implement, is represented by a trait with at least one type parameter.
+The Type Class is an interface or API that represents some functionality we want to implement, is represented by a trait with at least one type parameter.

 ```scala
 trait JsonWriter[A] {